nmstreethran/community-energy/README.md

 All data used in this project are not to be used for navigation or for any other purpose relating to safety at sea.

-Documentation is licenced under a [Creative Commons Attribution-ShareAlike 4.0 International (CC-BY-SA-4.0) License](https://creativecommons.org/licenses/by-sa/4.0/).
+Documentation is licenced under a [Creative Commons Attribution 4.0 International (CC-BY-4.0) License](https://creativecommons.org/licenses/by/4.0/).

 [Marine Scotland]: https://marine.gov.scot/data/sectoral-marine-plan-offshore-wind-energy-draft-plan-options-gis-files
 [Historic Environment Scotland]: https://portal.historicenvironment.scot/downloads/scheduledmonuments